DanielGriffiths1182/personal-rails5-application/README.md

 **Application Goals**
 - This applications purpose is still being defined.
-- Add static page with Nokogiri or HTTParty, be able to scrape/parse 3rd party information.
+- Add page with Nokogiri or HTTParty, be able to scrape/parse 3rd party information.
 - Create a more robust note taking functionality, be able to archive my daily TODO list.
 - Design a clean Bootstrap/scss/css with some functional JS.